Battlefields of Method: Approaches to International Development Research (MSc RID)

 Part I: Introduction: Focus, Theory Context

-Introduction Explanation of course objectives, structure and organisation, and sharing of backgrounds and experiences of the participants, particularly as regards research methods in international development.
+Introduction Explanation of module objectives, structure and organisation, and sharing of backgrounds and experiences of the participants, particularly as regards research methods in international development.

 Globalisation of research This session discusses (international development) research as a component as well as instrument of globalisation.
 It addresses the association of scientific research with colonialism and imperialism, but primarily focuses on how scientific practice as developed in western, industrialised contexts has institutionalised in other parts of the globe, in what kind of articulation with local and regional knowledge systems.
 It particularly focuses on the role of research in the post 1945 ‘development era’ and on the instrumental and reflective roles of international development research in that.